OUR EVIDENCE

 Avalanche and Limit

 Avalanche is cognitive overload: the simultaneous activation of more demands than working memory and executive function can process without degraded output.
-The CLEAR is Limit, which reduces the active demand set to match cognitive capacity.
+The CLEARS is Limit, which reduces the active demand set to match cognitive capacity.

 Cognitive load theory: Sweller J. Cognitive load during problem solving: effects on learning.
 Cognitive Science.
 1988.
 Evidence grade: Strong.
 Working memory limitations impose a hard ceiling on simultaneous information processing.
 Schema formation requires load management, not willpower.

 Working memory limits: Cowan, above.
-(PMC4673075).

 Identity Lock and Anchor

 Identity Lock is rigidity in self-concept that prevents behavioral adaptation when adaptation is required.
 It presents as the conviction that one cannot change a particular behavior because it is too central to who they are.
-The CLEAR is Anchor, which does not challenge the identity but expands it.
+The CLEARS is Anchor, which does not challenge the identity but expands it.

 ACT self-as-context: Hayes et al., above.
 Psychological flexibility includes the capacity to hold self-concept lightly enough to permit behavioral change without identity threat.